troykerim/video_interface_with_zynq/README.md

 ### Notes:
 - This project does not require any additional submodules.
 For example, Digilents Pmod library is included in this repo but is not needed.
-- For some unknown reason, the XDC file's code doesn't show up in hardware/constraints and it appears empty.
-Therefore, use XDC file that appears in the file tree for this project.
+- For some unknown reason, the XDC file's code doesn't show up in hardware/constraints folder and it appears empty.
+Therefore, use the XDC file that appears in the file tree for this project.